hasura/graphql-engine/docs/graphql/core/guides/postgres/import-data.rst

   CREATE TABLE profile (firstName text, lastName text, email varchar);

-Let's assume you have a set of data in your csv file like the following and you want to import it into your PG database
+Let's assume you have a set of data in your csv file like the following that you need to import into your PG database

 .. thumbnail:: /img/graphql/core/guides/sample-data-csv-file.png
    :alt: .csv data file